The Thing (character): Production history

 In 1951, The Thing from Another World was released as an adaptation of the story.
 James Arness portrays the Thing, which in this version is a humanoid plant-based organism that feeds on animal blood.
 The Thing was portrayed in a costume.

-In 1982's The Thing by John Carpenter, $200,000 of the budget were originally dedicated to creature effects, which at the time was more than Universal Pictures had ever allocated to a monster film.
+In 1982's The Thing by John Carpenter, $200,000 of the budget was originally dedicated to creature effects, which at the time was more than Universal Pictures had ever allocated to a monster film.
 After designs for the creature were completed, the film's crew estimated that they would need around $750,000 for the effects, which Universal agreed to.
 The effects were designed by Rob Bottin, except for the Thing's dog form, which was designed by Stan Winston.

-In 2011, a prequel to the 1982 film was released, directed by Matthijs van Heijningen Jr..
-The creature effects were initially created using a hybrid of computer-generated and practical effects, though most of the practical effects were replaced with CGI during production.
+In 2011, a prequel to the 1982 film was released, directed by Matthijs van Heijningen Jr. The creature effects were initially created using a hybrid of computer-generated and practical effects, though most of the practical effects were replaced with CGI during production.